sunny809/AgileKanban/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## User Story
-1. As a Developer I could add a user story on this kanban.
-2. As a developer I could edit a user story on this kanban.
-3. as a developer i could update the user story status.
-4. as a team leader i could checking the complete statsitics of user story.
-5. as a developer i could register my personal account for kanban.

-## Installation